chrisdavies/plite/README.md

     });

 ## Limitations
 This is a very simple implementation.
 It is intended to be used to chain promises, resolve, and reject.
 It really isn't intended for any other use.
 It does what I need a promise to do, and no more...

+## Alite
+Alite is an example usage of Plite.
+It's a basic ajax library that uses Plite promises.

+Here's the basic Alite usage:

+    // Get takes the URL to be retrieved.
+(Delete
+    // works exactly the same way.)
+    Alite.get('/api/foos').then(function (result) {
+        alert('GOT: ' + JSON.stringify(result.data))
+    });

+    // Put takes a url and the object that will
+    // be sent to the server as JSON.
+(Post works
+    // exactly the same way.
+    Alite.put('/api/foos/23', {
+        name: 'Turd Furguson'
+    }).then(function (result) {
+        // Do stuff
+    }).catch(function (result) {
+        handleErrorResponse(result.data);
+    });

+There are four methods: get, put, post, and delete.
+They return a promise, and their callbacks receive an object that looks like this:

+    {
+       // The raw request/response object
+       request: { status: ... },

+       // The response data, parsed as JSON, if it was a
+       // JSON response, otherwise this is just the raw
+       // response string (text, html, or whatever).
+       data: { ... }
+    }

 ## License
 None.
 Do whatever you want with this.